Favourited 743 times

 Our biggest need is for those who can help with keeping the Dog House clean.

 That mostly involves typical household-type chores... vacuuming, dusting, dishes... with some occasional power washing, window washing, and more "spring cleaning" type activities thrown in.
 Dogs generate a lot of hair, dirt, and dust so there is always cleaning to be done.
-There is also some poop scooping/doggy clean up but not as much as you might think as our dogs don't live in kennels.
+There is also some poop scooping/doggy clean up but not as much as you might think as our dogs don't live in kennels and are trained to toilet in a specific area.

 Spending one-on-one time with our labs is an important part of each day.
 This may include teaching our dogs some basic training commands (we can show you how), meeting up with other dogs on social outings, possibly therapy/comfort-related dog work (Covid permitting!), and reinforcing our dogs' learning through consistency.